 Original 1984 Album

 Things start off with “Anything Goes”, a Broadway number “sung” by the female lead in Chinese.
-To start the film, it’s a pretty different way from Raiders and Last Crusade, though Kingdom of the Crystal Skull would use Elvis Presley’s “Hound Dog” in its opening.
+To start the film, it’s a pretty different way from Raiders and Last Crusade, though Kingdom of the Crystal Skull would use Elvis Presley’s “Hound Dog” for its opening.
 Notes from the song are inserted into the following action cues, though none of those are present on the original album.

 “The Temple of Doom” is an original piece of source music, from the infamous scene where someone’s heart gets ripped out.
 It’s quite eerie, starting with sinister gongs and Sanskrit chants.
 As the track moves along the percussion gets more frequent and the chanting faster, ending with a creepy wail.
 “Bug Tunnel and Death Trap” somehow effectively conveys both humor and peril, with a simple little motif that builds in intensity before the Indiana Jones theme takes over.
 “Mine Car Chase” is a wild racing cue which features the Temple of Doom theme.
 “Finale and End Credits” is a solid suite with all of the non-villainous themes arranged between two statements of the Raiders March.